nsidc/qgreenland/doc/CONTRIBUTING.md

 data/private-archive
 ```

-While we prefer to only include publicly-archived data, we do have some
+While this project prefers to only include publicly-archived and
-privately archived data that we've sourced by e-mailing scientists or manually
+machine-accessible data, we do have some privately-archived data that we've
-interacting with machine-unfriendly systems.
-These datasets have an
+sourced by e-mailing scientists or manually interacting with machine-unfriendly
-`access_instructions` attribute in configuration that describes how the data
+systems.
+These datasets have an `access_instructions` attribute in
-was acquired.
+configuration that describes how the data was acquired.

 May be read-only.